RittgerLabGroup/SPIRES_2025_0_1/README.md

 ## Run Requirements:

-The user of this toolbox will need to have a license to run:

-Financial Toolbox
-Mapping Toolbox

 ## For development only: Running matlab with a release-specific pathdef.m

 The pathdef.m will be specific to a version of matlab, I have